So, you’ve got your first taste of a protein shake and found the flavor left a lot to be desired!

 Don’t worry, you aren’t alone, and as a result, you will find there are lots of recipes online specifically designed to make your protein shake taste good.

-No matter what manufacturers do to create a better tasting protein shake, there are a number of people who will find them difficult to drink.
+No matter what manufacturers do to create a better-tasting protein shake, there are a number of people who will find protein shakes difficult to drink.

 Often it is because artificial sweeteners and flavors are used to create certain tastes.
 Other times it is just about personal preferences.

 The good news is, there are things you can do to make these shakes more palatable!

 For access to workout routines that you can pair with your protein shakes, sign up for a PRO plan today.

 What Things Can I Add to a Protein Shake to Make It Taste Better?